trldvix/youtube-transcript-api/README.md

 ### Use fallback language

-In case if desired language is not available, instead of getting an exception you can pass some other languages that will be used as a fallback.
+In case if the desired language is not available, instead of getting an exception, you can pass some other languages that will be used as a fallback.

 For example: